linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Analysis/11 Chapter 11.md

 Note that a spread option is not the same as an options spread.
 The latter is a strategy typically involving two or more options on the same, single underlying asset.

-# 11.5 Principle Protected Notes
+# 11.5 Principal Protected Notes

 Investopedia: